It’s February, that time of year we honor the contributions and legacy of Black Americans throughout U.S. history as part of Black History Month.

 The first national Negro History Week was celebrated during the second week of February to coincide with the birthdays of President Abraham Lincoln (February 12) and abolitionist Frederick Douglass (February 14).
 The event inspired schools and communities nationwide to organize local celebrations, establish history clubs, and host performances and lectures.
 Momentum grew in the decades that followed, with mayors of cities across the country issuing yearly proclamations recognizing Negro History Week.
 Fueled by the civil rights movement and a growing awareness of Black identity, the weeklong event evolved into Black History Month on many college campuses in the late 1960s.

 In 1976, President Gerald Ford officially recognized Black History Month.
 He called upon the public to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
-The speech historically set the stage for today’s growing awareness of the importance of diversity and inclusion.
+The speech historically set the stage for today’s growing awareness of the importance of fairness and equity.

-Diversity and inclusion are essential in education, business, and all aspects of life.
+Representation, equity, and a sense of belonging are essential in education, business, and all aspects of life.
 At its core, it’s the understanding that everyone is unique and should be respected for their differences.
-A focus on diversity and inclusion creates an environment where everyone feels welcome and can contribute their best ideas and talents.
+Focusing on this shared understanding helps create an environment where everyone feels welcome and can contribute their best ideas and talents.

 Bringing people together from different backgrounds showcases a variety of perspectives, leading to greater innovation and creativity.
 As people feel valued, they function at full capacity and feel part of the organization’s mission.
 Motivation and morale soars in this environment, creating higher-performing individuals and organizations.

-Diversity and inclusion are a real win-win in higher education, empowering people of all backgrounds to achieve higher levels of success.
+Equity and representation are a real win-win in higher education, empowering people of all backgrounds to achieve higher levels of success and contribute to the positive transformation of society.

 Benefits of Higher Education for African Americans